 Part of NREL's sustainability approach is to maximize on-site renewable energy generation.
 Renewable energy projects installed on campus include:

 NREL's photovoltaic (PV) systems have a total capacity rating of 4,431 kW.
 Systems are installed at the South Table Mountain Campus and at the National Wind Technology Center.
 These PV systems were either directly purchased or acquired through Power Purchase Agreements and the renewable energy credits from these systems are sold to Xcel Energy to support the State of Colorado's Renewable Portfolio Standard.

 Wind turbines at the National Wind Technology Center have approximately 10,176 kW of installed capacity, including turbines used for research.
 Renewable energy credits from some of these turbines are sold to Xcel Energy to support the State of Colorado's Renewable Portfolio Standard.

 NREL's Renewable Fuel Heating Plant (RFHP), a wood-fired combustion boiler utilizes forest thinning and wood fuel.
 The RFHP provides half of the heat delivered to NREL's South Table Mountain campus central heating system.
 The capacity rating for the RFHP is 9 million Btu/hour.

 A ground source heat pump (GSHP) at the mesa top on South Table Mountain has a capacity rating of 150,000 Btu/hour.
 Solar thermal energy technologies are incorporated throughout NREL's campus, including solar hot water systems, ventilation air preheating systems, and Trombe walls.
 These projects represent an annual combined thermal output of nearly 10.2 million Btu.
-There is also extensive use of passive solar and daylighting.For more information on NREL's sustainable buildings, see the Buildings website and the Sustainable NREL Report for FY 2010–2011.
+There is also extensive use of passive solar and daylighting.For more information on NREL's sustainable buildings, see the Buildings website and the Annual Sustainability Report FY2014.